17 Unique Strengths That Give Introverts the Upper Hand

 Envato Elements

 Not swayed by groupthink, introverts are comfortable forming their own opinions.
-This independence of thought can lead to innovative ideas and unique perspectives.
-Their ability to think outside the box, uninfluenced by social pressures, can be invaluable in fields that require originality and critical thinking.
+Their independent thinking skills can lead to innovative ideas and unique perspectives, while their ability to think outside the box, uninfluenced by social pressures, can be invaluable in fields that require originality and critical thinking.

 14. They’re detail-oriented.